matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 if all entries are invalid, the list behaves as if empty and all users without an invite are rejected.

+The `allow` key is to be protected when redacting an event.

 When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from another homeserver, the request should only be permitted if the user is invited to this room, or is joined to one of the listed rooms.
 If